-In 2000, Professor Emeritus Toshihisa Toyoda (then Professor at GSICS) was appointed by JICA to support the establishment of the Faculty of Economics and Management (FEM) at the National University of Laos (NUOL), now known as the Faculty of Economics and Business Management (FEB).
-The project originated in 1997, when the Ministry of Education (at the time) commissioned Professor Toyoda to conduct a field survey and provide expert guidance.
-He played a central role in designing the project and building institutional partnerships in Japan and neighboring countries.
+In 1997, Japan's Ministry of Education commissioned Professor Toshihisa Toyoda of GSICS, Kobe University, to conduct a field survey in Laos and provide expert guidance for the establishment of the Faculty of Economics and Management (FEM) at the National University of Laos (NUOL), now the Faculty of Economics and Business Management (FEB).
+At JICA's request, he drafted the project plan and built partnerships with universities in Japan and neighboring countries.